-63. The UPOV Convention does not elaborate the term "clearly distinguishable," however, in order to provide some guidance on the interpretation of the term, the following basis has been developed for the use of characteristics to clearly distinguish varieties.
-A variety may be considered to be clearly distinguishable if the difference in characteristics is:
+65. The UPOV Convention does not elaborate the term "clearly distinguishable", " however, in order to provide some guidance on the interpretation of the term, the following basis has been developed for the use of characteristics to clearly distinguish varieties.
+To ensure that aA variety is-may be considered to be clearly distinguishable if the difference in characteristics ismust be: